I can be a mum now, instead of a carer

 Leading up to the move, Pat admits: “I didn’t want Peter to feel that he was losing his mum.
 There was heaviness on my heart that was like nothing else I had ever felt.”

-Now, Rob and Pat admit that – beyond expectation – Peter is a changed man.
+Now, Rob and Pat say that, beyond their expectations, Peter is a changed man.

 We recently caught up with Pat for an update on how things are going with Peter.